smart-data-models/dataModel.DistributedLedgerTech/README.md

 ### List of data models

 The following entity types are available:
 - [DLTtxReceipt](https://github.com/smart-data-models/dataModel.DistributedLedgerTech/blob/master/DLTtxReceipt/README.md).
-Description of the data model.
+Description of a DLT receipt storing some of the attributes (keys) of a transaction.